horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/transactions/is-it-safe-to-share-payment-address-with-others.md

-# Is it safe to share payment address with others?
+# Is it safe to share a payment address with others?

 Users need to share their payment address with anyone they're expecting to get paid from.